Depression is a battlefield of the mind.

 Depending on the person, depression can often reveal itself in surprising ways.
 Symptoms such as irritability, restlessness, fatigue (sleeping more than usual), and overeating/ loss of appetite can appear—all of which testify to the state of the mind.

 In order for our minds to be in the best shape, we all have to work at it and never take it for granted.
-Depression: The Way Out Because thoughts of fear, doubt and anguish can be easy to succumb to, we need to carefully guard our thoughts and our speech.
+Because thoughts of fear, doubt and anguish can be easy to succumb to, we need to carefully guard our thoughts and our speech.
 This remains true, whether or not you have a mental illness.

 During my period of depression, I constantly gave in to defeatist language; people would often cringe hearing me talk, as would I. Just the other day, I recognized the enemy at work in my mind again.